 The Ruinart shows rich, deep and ripe fruits.
 Black cherry, strawberries, citrus blend, raspberries, soft, delicate chalkiness, mid intensity volcanic minerals, bread dough/Baguette crust, excellent acidity and beautifully, delicious, rich, elegant polished finish that persists minutes.
 9.2 on its own and 9.4 with the fruit tart.

 Photos of; the House of Ruinart, famous painting of Ruinart’s founder-Dom Thierry Ruinart, my fruit tart and the walk down to their chalky caves.
-So chalky, its seeped through the bricks they laid to support the ceiling and walls. — 5 years ago
+So chalky, its seeped through the bricks they laid to support the ceiling and walls. — 6 years ago

 One of the more accessible and expressive 05’s I’ve had in a while, Cathiard’s Vosne-esque Aux Murgers is open and giving wafting perfumed and spice laced dark berry fruit with violets, black tea and damp earth.
 The palate is pure silk, elegant and seductive, perhaps even belying the burly vintage typicity, with terrific persistence, balanced acids and soft tannins.
 An 05 that is finally ready to go!
-Beautiful wine. — 5 months ago
+Beautiful wine. — a year ago